 This module displays water usage for service locations designated as favorites on their Monitor page Meter Cards.

-Click an arrow to get more details by viewing the favorite’s meter card on the Monitor page.
+Click a Meter ID to get more details by viewing the favorite’s meter card on the Monitor page.

 Top Accounts by Usage (Weekly)